deepika-sundaram/Secure-Chat-Application/README.md

 ## Deployment and Infrastructure
 - **Hosting:**
-  - Hosted on a cloud platform (e.g., AWS, Heroku, or DigitalOcean), using Docker containers for deployment.
+  - Hosted on a cloud platform (AWS), using Docker containers for deployment.
 - **Database:**
   - A PostgreSQL database will store user accounts, message histories, and group data.
 - **CI/CD Pipelines:**